balaji-naagarajan/visiontasker/README.md

 Additional Steps :

 1. update values in core\Config.py for DeviceName and Keyboard
-2. Update path to font in
+2. Update path to font in PIL/ImageFont.py (in case of any errors)

 Input Method
 For text input on your phone, please refer to ADBKeyBoard and install the corresponding applications on both your phone and computer.